ianhomer/knobs.vim/README.md

 Why?

-- Different configurations for different environments.
+- Different configurations for different environments or work contexts.
-- Toggle on and off experimental plugins.
+- Toggle on and off experimental plugins or configuration.
 - Spin up different configuration levels, light vs full.

 ## neovim with packer

-Configure the level at which a knob should switch on.
+Configure the level at which each knob should switch on.

 ```lua
 vim.api.nvim_set_var(